 Dolores Avery, mother of Steven Avery, passes away

 MANITOWOC COUNTY, Wis.
-(WBAY) - The mother of convicted killer Steven Avery died Thursday, according to Avery’s attorney.
+(WBAY/Gray News) - The mother of convicted killer Steven Avery died Thursday, according to Avery’s attorney.

 Kathleen Zellner tweeted that Dolores Avery passed away at 6:50 a.m.
 Zellner says her passing comes a day before Steven Avery’s birthday.